Harmonic based model predictive control for set-point tracking: Practical selection of parameter

 The signals \eqref{eq:harmonic:signals} parametrized by any feasible solution $(\xH, \uH)$ of \eqref{eq:HMPC} satisfy the discrete-time system dynamics, as discussed in Section \ref{sec:HMPC}.
 Therefore, all that remains is to select $w$ small enough such that signals \eqref{eq:harmonic:signals} describe a suitably sampled signal.

-In order to prevent the aliasing phenomenon, $w$ must be chosen bellow the Nyquist frequency for anti-aliasing, i.e. ${w < \pi}$ \cite{Shannon_1949}.
+In order to prevent the aliasing phenomenon, $w$ must be chosen below the Nyquist frequency for anti-aliasing, i.e. ${w < \pi}$ \cite{Shannon_1949}.
 However, since the inputs are applied using a zero order holder, we would recommend taking

 In any case, the stability and recursive feasibility of the controller will not be lost, since Theorems \ref{theo:Recursive:Feasibility} and \ref{theo:HMPC:Stability} do not make any assumptions on the value of $w$, but the benefits of using HMPC instead of MPCT may be lost if this bound is not respected.
 Indeed, for $w = 2\pi$, HMPC is identical to MPCT.